OutSystems/docs-product/src/develop/logic/emails-reactive/intro.md

 ### Clipped content in Gmail

 Google Gmail clips messages if the HTML code is larger than 102 KB.
 OutSystems recommends you start with Emails that have only basic styles, without the CSS from OutSystems UI.

+## Prerequisites for technical preview

+**Emails for Mobile and Reactive** along with **Attachments in Mobile and Reactive emails** are generally available in Platform Server 11.14.
+You can use these features in earlier versions as technical preview, by meeting the following requirements:

+**Emails and basic widgets**

+* You're using Platform Server 11.12.0 or later.

+**Email templates, Image with binary content, List, Table, If**,

+* You're using Service Studio 11.11.12 or later.
+* You're using Platform Server 11.13.0 or later.

+**Attachments**

+* You're using Service Studio 11.11.12 or later.
+* You're using Platform Server 11.13.0 or later.